• Lunar New Year Community Celebration

 Saturday, February 28 @ 11:00 am - 4:00 pm

 Drop by the museum to explore the stories of African American history makers.
-Black Patriots at the Battle of Guilford Courthouse 11 am in the Mary Lynn Richardson Lecture Hall Join us for a short presentation with Historian Dr. Scott Culcasure and Descendant Sage Chioma as they explore the stories of Black Patriots from the […]
+Black Patriots at the Battle of Guilford Courthouse 11 am in the Mary Lynn Richardson Lecture Hall Join us for a short presentation by historian Dr. Scott Culclasure and descendant Sage Chioma as they explore the stories of Black Patriots from the […]

 • Little Lions Saturday: Revolutionary Ladies